Spread the love

 The Temple of the Sun is one of the most important temples at Machu Picchu.
 It is located in the Sacred Plaza near the Intihuatana, and is believed to have been used for religious ceremonies and rituals.
 The temple is an impressive structure, with its massive walls made of granite blocks and its intricately carved columns and lintels.
 The walls are decorated with carvings of birds, snakes, and other animals.

-See also Discovering the Unique Cultural Heritage of Zambia
+See also Exploring the Cultural Heritage Sites of Bangladesh

 The temple is also believed to have been used as an astronomical observatory, as the sun’s rays would pass through the temple’s windows and cast shadows on the walls.
 The temple is an important example of Inca architecture, and is a reminder of the power and sophistication of the Inca Empire.